The-Scripters-Guild/Warzone/docs/items/weapon-configs.md

 - Level: 2
 - Notes: A worse BR75, but can be obtained much earlier at the cost of points.

-## [59] Unallocated
+## [59] Burst-Fire Bandit
-- Weapon Type: BR75 + Elite Bloodblade
+- Weapon Type: M392 Bandit + BR75 Breacher
 - Trait Set: 59
+  - Weapon Damage: 1.40
-- Config: Default
+- Config: Combo
-- Ammo: None
+- Ammo: 30+120 (+17)
-- Point Cost: -
+- Point Cost: 4
-- Level: -
+- Level: 4
-- Notes: -
+- Notes: Is capable of a 2-burst kill, but has a very high recoil and immediate bullet spread, making it very difficult to land a perfect kill.

-## [60] Unallocated
+## [60] SPNKr x
-- Weapon Type: BR75 + Elite Bloodblade
+- Weapon Type: Fuel Rod SPNKr + M41 Tracker
 - Trait Set: 60
+  - Weapon Damage: 0.80
-- Config: Default
+- Config: Combo
-- Ammo: None
+- Ammo: 6+6
-- Point Cost: -
+- Point Cost: 8
-- Level: -
+- Level: 8
-- Notes: -
+- Notes: A counterpart to the SPNKr Prime/SPNKr Ex, and can be seen as a high-tier Hydra.
+6 tracking rockets in a magazine.
+Tracker rockets are faster than normal rockets.
+Must get a direct hit on a player for a one-shot kill; you can't kill yourself if you shoot at your own feet.
+Can be used to snipe individual people with plenty of tracker rockets to have fun with, or to shoot vehicles with a rain of tracker rockets.

 ## [61] Arcane Sentinel Beam
 - Weapon Type: Arcane Sentinel Beam